andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 Q1.
 Add a column `hour` to the table `rides`, containing the hour of the start time, in `datetime64` format.
 Example: the hour for `2021-01-01 01:20:23` will be `2021-01-01 01:00:00`.

 Q2.
-Group by `hour` and aggregate so you get a a new table with two columns, `casual` and `member` containing, for every hour, the total number of rides of the types of users.
+Group by `hour` and aggregate so you get a a new table with two columns, `casual` and `member` containing, for every hour, the total number of rides of the two types of users.

 Q3.
 After aggregating the data in the preceding question, can see you see a **time trend** in the number of rides?
 To visualize the trend, would it be better to aggregate more, *e.g*. to use daily data?
 Do you see a similar trend for the two user types?